ksu-cs-textbooks/cis580/content/13-basic-3d-rendering/04-rendering-a-cube.md

         );
     }
 ```
 Before we can use [GraphicsDevice.DrawIndexedPrimitives()](https://www.monogame.net/documentation/?page=M_Microsoft_Xna_Framework_Graphics_GraphicsDevice_DrawIndexedPrimitives), we need to tell the `GraphicsDevice` which `VertexBuffer` and `IndexBuffer` to use.
 The first is set with a method, the second through assignment.
-With both set, we can invoke `GraphicsDevice.DrawIndexedPrimatives()` and it will draw the contents of the buffers.
+With both set, we can invoke `GraphicsDevice.DrawIndexedPrimitives()` and it will draw the contents of the buffers.

 ### Constructing the Cube